DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-mentoring-discovery-phase-user-needs.md

 One of the key goals of a [discovery phase]( https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works), is to "start learning about your users and their context."

-In particular, the guidance detailed in [user research in discovery]( https://www.gov.uk/service-manual/user-research/user-research-in-discovery) states that dicovery user research should find out:
+In particular, the guidance detailed in [user research in discovery]( https://www.gov.uk/service-manual/user-research/user-research-in-discovery) states that discovery user research should find out:

 - who your likely users are and what they’re trying to do
 - how they do it currently (for example, what services or channels they use)